 Personally, I love making meals this way.
 I love the idea of looking into the cupboard and creating something from what seems like nothing.

-Not everyone gets excited about this however so I wanted to offer a couple of tips on how to do this so you’re not stressing about what to eat every day.
+Not everyone gets excited about this however so I wanted to offer a couple of tips on how to shop your cupboards so you’re not stressing about what to eat every day.

 Always check to see what’s in the fridge first.